aaronw4ng/12WeekLeetCode/README.md

 # 12 Week LeetCode Programme
 ## Interview Preparation for Beginners - [ DS | Algorithms | OS | System Design ]
 ### All credit goes to [user5181JE](https://leetcode.com/discuss/general-discussion/698684/interview-preparation-for-beginners-ds-algorithms-os-system-design)
+### I created this repository to consolidate the programme for personal use
+## Table of Contents